aurelia/v1/plugin/README.md

 ## Manage dependencies

 By default, this plugin has no "dependencies" in package.json.
-Theoretically this plugin depends on at least `aurelia-pal` because `src/index./* @if feat.babel **js/* @endif *//* @if feat.typescript **ts/* @endif */` imports it.
+Theoretically this plugin depends on at least `aurelia-pal` because `src/index./* @if babel **js/* @endif *//* @if typescript **ts/* @endif */` imports it.
 It could also depends on more core Aurelia package like `aurelia-binding` or `aurelia-templating` if you build advanced components that reference them.

 Ideally you need to carefully add those `aurelia-pal` (`aurelia-binding`...) to "dependencies" in package.json.
 But in practice you don't have to.
 Because every app that consumes this plugin will have full Aurelia core packages installed.